-- SLO 1: Faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2019. - SLO 4: Faculty incorporated additional analysis on published literature reviews into the course design to increase and target exposure to the criteria for writing literature reviews.
-Faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2019. - SLO 4: Faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2019.
+- SLO 1: Faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2020. - SLO 2: Course was not offered in the 2020-2021 cycle. - SLO 3: Course was not offered in the 2020-2021 cycle. - SLO 4: Faculty incorporated additional analysis on published literature reviews into the course design to increase and target exposure to the criteria for writing literature reviews.
+Faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2020. - SLO 4: Faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2020. - SLO 5: Faculty conducted an APA WebEx workshop for all doctoral students in the fall of 2020.

-Plan of Action for Moving Forward
+Plan of Action for Moving Forward.

-- SLO 1: Faculty will develop and deliver an enhanced APA Webex workshop to all students in the program in Fall 2020 with additional emphasis on the proper level of in-text citations to provide additional resources on APA and academic writing.
-Faculty will modify instructional guidance to emphasize following all assignment requirements. - SLO 4: Faculty will develop and incorporate into the course instructional resources related to source quality for published literature reviews to increase and target exposure to the criteria for writing literature reviews. - SLO 4: Faculty will develop and deliver an enhanced an APA Webex workshop for all students in the program in the fall of 2020 with additional emphasis on the importance of conforming to APA 7 style in academic writing and additional examples of different types of citations and reference entries under APA 7 to provide additional resources on APA and academic writing. - SLO 5: Faculty will develop and deliver a research question template to incorporate into the course and provide exemplars of both proper and improper research questions for doctoral-level research studies to support student writing of appropriate questions that could lead to the dissertation prospectus question.
-Faculty will develop and deliver additional instructional resources to support student learning in the areas that were most challenging for students during AC 2019-2010: Experimental Designs, Validity, and Inferential Statistics.
+- SLO 1: Faculty will develop and deliver an enhanced APA WebEx workshop to all students in the program in Fall 2021 with additional emphasis on the proper level of in-text citations to provide additional resources on APA and academic writing.
+Faculty will modify instructional guidance to emphasize following all assignment requirements. - SLO 2: Course will be offered in summer 2021. - SLO 3: Course will be offered in summer 2021. - SLO 4: Faculty will develop and incorporate into the course instructional resources related to source quality for published literature reviews to increase and target exposure to the criteria for writing literature reviews. - SLO 4: Faculty will develop and deliver an enhanced APA WebEx workshop for all students in the program in the fall of 2021 with additional emphasis on the importance of conforming to APA 7 style in academic writing and additional examples of different types of citations and reference entries under APA 7 to provide additional resources on APA and academic writing. - SLO 5: Faculty will deliver a research question template to incorporate into the course and provide exemplars of both proper and improper research questions for doctoral-level research studies to support student writing of appropriate questions that could lead to the dissertation prospectus question.